natalieagus/50005/docs/NS/05-network-security-app.md

 # Summary

 The essential security properties for secure network communication include confidentiality, integrity, authentication, and access/availability.
 Cryptography plays a pivotal role in fulfilling the first three properties, but ensuring access and availability requires additional measures like DNS caching to defend against DDoS attacks.
-Here, we delve into practical applications that illustrate cryptographic mechanisms and their impact.
+Here, we detail practical applications that illustrate cryptographic mechanisms and their impact.

 **Plain Message Vulnerability**
 In unencrypted communication, an attacker can easily impersonate a sender or modify messages, thereby breaching all three core security properties.
 Adding an IP header offers little protection, as attackers can still spoof the address to send deceptive messages.